Skip to main content

 Accessing ROSbot's Linux terminal

 To perform the initial network configuration, you need to access ROSbot's Linux terminal first.
-There are two options:
+There are two options of doing that:

 Option 1: Using display, mouse and keyboard